sosuisen/javafx-property-support/README.md

 ### (3) 🚧 Builder generator

-Generates a builder class for a classe in javafx.scene package.
+Generates a builder class for a classe in javafx.scene.* packages.

 1. 🏃‍➡️ Move the cursor over a "new ClassName()" expression.
-- ClassName must be in the javafx.scene package.
+- ClassName must be in the javafx.scene.* packages.
 - The class name must be a canonical name or resolved through an import.

 <img src="images/builder_01.png" width="200">